HL7/US-Core/source/pages/general-guidance.md

 <div class="note-to-balloters" markdown="1">
 ### Search for Servers Requiring Status

+>Servers are *strongly* encouraged to support a query for resources without requiring a status.
+If business requirements prohibit returning all Resources with all statuses they SHALL follow the guidelines here.

 For searches where the client does not supply a status parameter, an implementation's business rules may override the FHIR RESTful search expectations and require a status parameter to be provided.
 These systems are allowed to reject such requests as follows:

 - **SHALL** return an http `404` status